 Once you have a clear understanding of who you serve and how you can serve them, you will have a much easier time finding leads.

 Two different things can help here.
-One is to create a detailed description of your ideal client profile, and the other is to develop a marketing strategy that speaks directly to this ideal client.
+One is to create a detailed description of your buyer persona, and the other is to develop a marketing strategy that speaks directly to this ideal client.

 This will help you target the right audience and generate interest among qualified leads.